everlasting/mongo/README.md

 >
 2、you can custom replicationSet name just change the variable RepliSetName.
 >
-3、mongos server must launch latestly.
+3、mongos server must last launch.